blackstarstudios/Lumore/Lumore/Monsters/beasts.md

 ### Threshuma
 The threshuma is a cat beast that has an iron like ball apendage at the end of its tail.
 It uses it to construct its den and break down the structure of its prey.

-### Wolitzol
-The Wolitzol is a wolve beast that is equipped with a long tail that has a bladed end.
-It wields its tail with deadly speed.

 gs.